Coalition of the Gulf War: Member states

+The coalition is often described as having 34 members, but the number of participating countries changed considerably.
+Some countries contributed large combat forces to the campaign, others sent naval forces, air units, logistics, medical personnel, engineering detachments, financial assistance or granted access to military bases and airspace.
+There was also a difference in participation during the defensive phase and the offensive phase.

 Argentina

 Argentina contributed 500 troops, two corvettes, a destroyer, two cargo planes and three helicopters.
 The operations of Argentinian forces were codenamed Operation Alfil.

 Australia

-Australia contributed at least one guided missile frigate, one destroyer and one supply ship.
+Australia contributed at least one HMAS Adelaide, HMAS Darwin, HMAS Sydney, and HMAS Brisbane missile frigates, one destroyer and one supply ship.
 Limited numbers of Australian troops were imbedded in British and American formations, and RAAF photo interpreters were based in Saudi Arabia.
 Soldiers of the Royal Australian Artillery provided air defence to the Australian supply ships, as they had none of their own.

 Bahrain

 Bahraini troops played a limited role in the conflict, with the Bahraini Army providing troops to the Gulf Cooperation Council contingent (exclusively embedded with Saudi Arabian and Kuwaiti troops), which played a support role in the conflict.
 The Bahraini government also allowed their territory to be used as a logistical hub for coalition forces.

 Bangladesh

 The Bangladeshi contribution to the coalition contained about 2300 personnel.
 Their operation was codenamed Operation Moruprantar and involved security personnel, including two field Ambulance teams.
 After the war, Bangladeshi forces inspected and cleared land mines lain by the Iraqi forces.
 In 2015, there were still up to 5000 Bangladeshi troops stationed in Kuwait to aid with mine clearance.
 The Bangladeshi commander was Zubayr Siddiqui.